Dear Customer:

 3. We tie the concrete into adjacent surfaces with rebar to hold it in place.

 4. We attempt to pour earlier in the day before it gets too hot, too cold, or too windy.
-All of these things cause the surface of the concrete to cure at a different rate than the center of the concrete.
-That results in tension that can develop hairline cracks.
+These conditions cause the surface of the concrete to cure at a different rate than the center, resulting in tension that can develop hairline cracks.

-5. We reinforce the concrete with wire mesh so that if/when your concrete does crack, it will be held together by the reinforcement.
+5. We reinforce the concrete with wire mesh so that the reinforcement will hold it together if/when your concrete does crack.

 6. We install control joints.
-Control joints are used so that cracks will run to the joint and then out to the outer edge of the slab rather than continue through the surface.
+Control joints allow cracks to run to the joint and then out to the outer edge of the slab rather than continue through the surface.

 7. We also compact the surface so that the risk of erosion is reduced.

-8. We order and install 4,000 psi concrete for added strength.
+8. We ordered and installed 4,000 psi concrete for added strength.

 So, what can you do to help us achieve a great outcome?
 Here’s a list: